Diabetes insipidus is an uncommon condition in which the kidneys are unable to prevent the excretion of water.

 Nephrogenic DI is treated with anti-inflammatory medicines and diuretics (water pills).

 Outcome depends on the underlying disorder.
-If treated, diabetes insipidus does not cause severe problems or result in early death.
+If treated, DI does not cause severe problems or result in early death.

-If your body's thirst control is normal and you drink enough fluids, there are no significant effects on body fluid or salt balance.
+If your body's thirst control is normal and you are able to drink enough fluids, there are no significant effects on body fluid or salt balance.

 When to Contact a Medical Professional

-If you have diabetes insipidus, contact your health care provider if frequent urination or extreme thirst return.
+If you have DI, contact your provider if frequent urination or extreme thirst returns.